mjgrzybek/process_manager/docs/design.md

 ========================

 # Functional requirements
-`process_manager` is a tool that manages processes.\
+`process_manager` is a tool that manages processes on Linux.\
 In order to provide full functionality, managed processes must be started using this tool.\
 Clients (_Library_, _GRPC_, _CLI_) use UUID instead of PID to avoid collisions.

 It provides abilities to:
 * start a process
+    * TODO: to what extent should it be flexible?
+        * executable name
+        * executable path
+        * environment variables
+        * arguments
 * stop a process
 * query status of a process
 * handle process output
     * get output atomically
     * stream output

-It's expected to work on 64-bit Linux.
+Processes are run as user who's running the _Service_.\
+Processes output is stored in memory which imposes output size restrictions.\
+Processes output is handled as bytes.
+Caller should convert it to expected encoding.

 ## Basic sequence diagrams
 ![](drawings/start.svg)